 Answer these five questions to find your plan in 60 seconds:

-1. Do you need expanded Deep Research, Sora, or DALL·E access (beyond the limited access on Free/Go)?
+- Do you need GPT-5.4 Thinking, expanded Deep Research, Sora, or DALL·E access?

-• No → Free (if ads are OK) or Go (for more capacity with limited Deep Research/Sora).
+- No → Free (if ads are OK) or Go (for more capacity without GPT-5.4 Thinking).

-1. Do you regularly hit usage limits or need enhanced multi-step reasoning (o1 pro mode)?
+- Do you regularly hit usage limits or need GPT-5.4 Pro with enhanced multi-step reasoning?

 ChatGPT vs ChatGPT Plus — Is Plus Worth It?